fastmonkeys/stellar/README.md

-Stellar - Fast database snapshots for development.
-It's like Git for databases.
+Stellar - Fast database snapshotting and restore tool for development.
 =======

 Stellar allows you to quickly restore database when you are e.g. writing database migrations, switching branches or messing with SQL.
 PostgreSQL and MySQL are supported.